eclairss17/Defense-Architecture-Against-Eclipse-Attack/README.md

 #### Using doker image
-Download and extract the docker image tar file and execute the image.
+Download and extract the docker image tar file from the link above and execute the image.
 Open bash and follow these instructions...

 Change the directory:
 ```